hashicorp/terraform/website/source/docs/providers/azurerm/r/network_interface.html.markdown

 * `dns_servers` - (Optional) List of DNS servers IP addresses to use for this NIC, overrides the VNet-level server list

-* `ip_configuration` - (Optional) Collection of ipConfigurations associated with this NIC.
+* `ip_configuration` - (Required) Collection of ipConfigurations associated with this NIC.
 Each `ip_configuration` block supports fields documented below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.